datahub-project/datahub/metadata-ingestion/docs/sources/bigquery/bigquery.md

 Due to performance reasons, we only profile the latest partition for Partitioned tables and the latest shard for sharded tables.
 You can set partition explicitly with `partition.partition_datetime` property if you want. (partition will be applied to all partitioned tables)
 :::

+### Caveats
+- For Materialized views lineage is dependent on logs being retained.
+If your GCP logging is retained for 30 days (default) and 30 days have passed since the creation of the materialized view we won't be able to get lineage for them.